material-motion/material-motion/concepts/runtimes.md

 A Runtime object is capable of doing the following:

-- Associate Intention instances with target objects.
+- Associate Intention instances with target instances.
 - Create Actor instances that are able to fulfill the provided Intentions.
 - Feed events to Actor instances.
 - Delegate events to external systems.